 Lately I’ve got it in me to hike more of the local trails.
 Ones I’ve never hiked before or have already done only a few times.
 It started a couple of weeks ago when my stepmom told me our town had a forest.
 I’ve been hiking in general for a while and have done a few of the local hikes but our town is a small one and on the outskirts of Boston.
-We barely have a commons let alone an entire wooded area enough to be called a forest!
+We barely have a commons let alone nature or an entire wooded area enough to be called a forest!
 But rest assured it’s here.
 47 acres, or so the sign informed me.
 It is also deer tick season, FYI.

 Blazing a New Path

 So on one of my days off I set out for the aforementioned forest.
 The trail is about a mile long and the walk to the woods, I believe, was slightly longer than the actual hike itself.
 But all in all it wasn’t a bad hike.
 It abuts some swampland and off in the distance I could here the machinery of the local aggregate industries hammering away.
 It was surprisingly hilly for its short distance and halfway through there was an old derelict car from the 50’s or 60’s.
 Rusted out and adorned with broken bottles and what I think are old roofing tiles.

 Not the prettiest hike I’ve done but it was nice to get out into nature and enjoy the first few warm days of spring.
 Since I’ve done a few more hikes, all within a few miles of where I live.
 But just being able to get out and enjoy the warmth of the sun, to hear the birds singing and see the forest come to life after what always seems to feel like too long a winter, is good for the spirit.
 It reminds me of how connected we are to our environment.
 Which got me to thinking about how our connection to nature has been a particularly pointed perspective.
 Especially with climate change and how obsessed we are with our technologies.